muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 > A pair of (MSD-Type, MSD-Value): Where MSD-Type (1 octet) is
 > as per the IGP MSD Type registry created by {{RFC8491}} and populated
-> with SRv6 MSD types as per {{I-D.ietf-lsr-isis-srv6-extensions}};
+> with SRv6 MSD types as per {{RFC9352}};
 > MSD-Value (1 octet) is as per {{RFC8491}}.

 ## The RP/SRP Object {#The-SRP-Object}

-In order to indicate that the path is for SRv6, any RP or SRP object MUST include the PATH-SETUP-TYPE TLV specified in {{RFC8408}}.
 This document defines a new Path Setup Type (PST=3) for SRv6.
+In order to indicate that the path is for SRv6, any RP or SRP object MUST include the PATH-SETUP-TYPE TLV as specified in [RFC8408], where PST is set to 3.

 ## ERO {#ERO}

-In order to support SRv6, a new "SRv6-ERO" subobject is defined for inclusion in the in ERO.
+In order to support SRv6, a new "SRv6-ERO" subobject is defined for inclusion in the ERO.

 ### SRv6-ERO Subobject {#SRv6-ERO-Subobject}